MicrosoftDocs/Viva/Viva/goals/wrike-projects-in-viva-goals.md

 ### Measure progress by KPI metric

-If you choose to measure the progress of key results by a KPI metric, you will determine the target value for this metric, and this implies that the key result progress is measured by the starting value and target value of the KPI metric.
+If you choose to measure the progress of key results by a KPI metric, you'll determine the target value for this metric, and this implies that the key result progress is measured by the starting value and target value of the KPI metric.

 There are two options to track the progress of the KPI metric  — **number of completed tasks in Wrike, and custom fields in Wrike**.